sampsyo/cs6120/content/blog/2022-03-21-conservative-gc/index.md

 # Fast Conservative Garbage Collection

-This paper[^1] explores the common challenges of implementing a efficient conservative garbage collectors in managed languages, namely excess retention and pinning caused by ambiguous references.
-To that end, the authors introduce the concept of an optimized object map, which tracks alive objects, which mitigates pinning.
+This paper[^1] explores the common challenges of implementing an efficient conservative garbage collectors in managed languages, namely excess retention and pinning caused by ambiguous references.
+To that end, the authors introduce the concept of an optimized object map, which tracks live objects, to mitigate some of these issues.
 Finally, they compare conservative collectors to their exact counterparts and conclude that conservative collectors can be as efficient in space and time as exact collectors.